Sentry Tournament of Champions

-With the wind playing a fairly significant part in last year’s edition we need to be a little cautious as to how much impact these changes had in bringing us a winning score ten shots higher than the previous year.
-It is also worth noting that the top three players on last year’s leaderboard, Thomas, Schauffele and Reed were all past champions here so it is probably fair to say that the changes weren’t significant enough to upset the course specialists affinity to the venue.
+It is also worth noting that the top three players on the 2020 leaderboard, Thomas, Schauffele and Reed were all past champions here while Thomas and Schauffele were prominent again in 2021 so it is probably fair to say that the changes weren’t significant enough to upset the course specialists affinity to the venue.

-This can be seen from the fact that only three of the last ten winners, Jonathan Byrd, Steve Stricker and Xander Schauffele, were either not already, or have not subsequently become major champions.
+This can be seen from the fact that only three of the last ten winners, Harris English, Steve Stricker and Xander Schauffele, were either not already, or have not subsequently become major champions.
 [Although surely it is only a matter of time until Xander adds a major to his trophy cabinet].

 An even more striking stat that hit me when looking at the event is the number of starts players had previously made in Kapalua before first tasting victory here.